outde-xyz/website/content/Tutorials/latex_petpeeves.md

 # `\ensuremath`

-Some of the macros above use a command some of you might not have seen before: `\ensuremath`.
+Some of the macros above use a command you might not have seen before: `\ensuremath`.
 The name tells you exactly what it does: it ensures that its argument is typeset in math mode.
 When you need math mode inside a macro, you should always use `\ensuremath`.